danfarh/bank-system/README.md

 - View account information.
 - Deposit money into an account.
 - Withdraw money from an account.
-### Manager
-- View account information.
-- View all accounts.
-- Deposit money into an account.
-- Withdraw money from an account.
-- Create a new account.

 ## Requirements
 To run this project, you will need to have the following installed on your system: